 The defined goal of the CMS is additionally implemented in the organisation via human resources management tools.
 As part of the regular performance reviews, compliance aspects from the METRO Guiding Principles are included in the evaluation.

 Generally, the CMS compliance risks control is risk-based.
-As part of regular risk audits, for example in the form of workshops with relevant stakeholders in the respective units, the compliance risks are continuously checked for completeness and relevance.
+As part of regular risk audits, for example in the form of workshops in the respective units, the compliance risks are continuously checked for completeness and relevance.
 In addition, each relevant group unit is classified in 1 of 3 risk classes.
 External and internal indicators are used for this purpose, such as Transparency International’s indices, number of employees and compliance maturity in past periods.

 A compliance programme with different intensities is defined for each risk class.
 It is based on the guidelines developed for each significant compliance risk and adopted by the Management Board.
 When it comes to combating corruption and bribery, these are guidelines for dealing with business partners, public officials and external consultants, including guidelines for a business partner assessment.
 With regard to avoiding antitrust violations, this is an antitrust guideline, which includes guidelines for conduct in the context of association activities and other encounters with competitors.